ESLGaming/aiur/README.md

 ### Using the module

-You first need to import the module, then initialize the class with the path to an SC2Replay file.
-This example script will open a replay file in the current directory and print name of the winner to the console:
+You first need to import the module, then initialize an instance of the teSc2ReplayParser class with the path to an SC2Replay file.
+The following example script will open a replay file in the current directory and print the name of the match winner to the console:

 ```python
 from aiur import teSc2ReplayParser